Nestle Makes Billions Bottling Water It Pays Nearly Nothing For - Slashdot

 "Next to nothing" is a fair market price for water.
 I pay about $1 per HCF (hundred cubic feet) at the retail level, for water pumped to my house.
 That is about a 30th of a cent, or $0.0003 per liter.
 This is in drought threatened California.
 In most other areas, water is even cheaper.

 The prices listed in TFA are reasonable, and only sound otherwise to people that have no idea just how cheap water is.
-Any government is going to get way way way more from jobs and property taxes that they could ever exp
+Any government is going to get way way way more from jobs and property taxes that they could ever expect to get by charging a few extra pennies per HCF for the water.

 Yes Nestle has to pay for the bottle, shipping and other markups for things that aren't water, but it is a huge discrepancy in pricing.
 Why don't we as consumers buy reusable bottles (maybe even a simple glass) and fill them up ourselves for the same rates.
 This would be like people getting mad that oil only costs 50 dollars a barrel, yet they get about 31 gallons of gas/diesel